-5. What is the project timeline?
-Will the combination for the environmental work impact the timeline?
+4. What is the project timeline?

-The Lakewood Drive/Spicewood Springs Road project will include an environmental and design phase lasting approximately 2-4 years.
+The Westlake Drive project will include an environmental and design phase lasting approximately 2-4 years.
 During the environmental phase, TxDOT will: identify the purpose and need, perform environmental analysis of alternatives, review draft documentation, finalize documentation and come to an environmental decision.
-Environmental work for the project is expected to conclude in early 2021.
 The project will then enter the utility relocation phase, typically lasting one year, and then will proceed to construction.
-The construction process may be phased, and is projected to take 2-3 years.
-Combining the environmental work for the two projects streamlines the process.
+Construction is projected to take 2-3 years.
+Construction on the Westlake Drive project is currently projected to begin in early 2022.